Identification

 Use equipment for eye protection tested and approved under appropriate government standards such as NIOSH (US) or EN 166(EU).
 Safety glasses

-Recommended Filter type: Filter type P3 The entrepeneur has to ensure that maintenance, cleaning and testing of respiratory protective devices are carried out according to the instructions of the producer.
-These measures have to be properly documented. required when dusts are generated.
-Our recommendations on filtering respiratory protection are based on the following standards: DIN EN 143, DIN 14387 and other accompanying standards relating to the used respiratory protection system.
+Recommended Filter type: Filter type P3.
+Required when dusts are generated.
+Standards: DIN EN 143, DIN 14387.
+The entrepreneur has to ensure that maintenance, cleaning and testing of respiratory protective devices are carried out according to the instructions of the producer.

 protective clothing